1 IT Supports Organizational Performance in Turbulent Business

 Part IV.
 Organizational Applications.

-9 Transaction Processing, Functional Applications, and Integration.
+9 Transaction Processing, Functional Applications, and

 Wireless Inventory Management System at Dartmouth-Hitchcock Medical Center.